garrandall/popular-music-data/tracks/america-neil-diamond.md

 Everywhere around the world
 They're coming to America
-Ev'ry time that flag's unfurled
+Every time that flag's unfurled
 They're coming to America

 Got a dream to take them there